The Prime Minister of India:Power and Functions

 6. He is the political head of the armies.

 The relationship between the President and the Prime Minister is given in the following two articles.

-1. Article 74: There shall be a Council of Ministers to help and advice the President of India.
-The President shall work as per the instructions given by the Prime Minister but president has the power to request the council of minister to reconsider the advice.
+1. Article 74: There shall be a Council of Ministers to help and advise the President of India.
+The President shall work as per the instructions given by the Prime Minister but the president has the power to request the council of the minister to reconsider the advice.
 Although the president is bound to work as per the advice given after the reconsideration.

 2. Article 75:

 a.
 The president will appoint the Prime Minister and other ministers shall be appointed by the president on the advice tendered by the Prime Minister.

 b.
 The Ministers can remain on his post till the pleasure of the President.

 c.
 The Council of Ministers shall be collectively responsible to the Lok Sabha.

 Prime Minister's Duties: